 Pick a colour and photograph everything you see that has that specific colour in it.
 Change the colour each month, it’ll make you lookout for new things to photograph.
 When you’ve exhausted colours, you could opt for shapes, symmetry, patterns or reflections.
 They are everywhere!

-Oh, and don’t forget to let me know how you get on with your New Year’s Photography goals!
+Inspired?
+Don’t forget to let me know how you get on with your New Year’s Photography goals in the comments!